 8. Meal Planning Space

 The bottom of each day has a dedicated space for meal planning.
-It includes 6 lines, so there’s more than enough space to plan your meals, snacks, and other notes about food you want to remember.
+It includes 6 lines, so there’s more than enough space to plan your meals, snacks, and reminders to meal prep for the week.

 Related Meal Planning Resource:

 Personally, I still use my favorite weekly meal planning templates but that habit was already in place before I started using the Living Well planner.
-If you haven’t stuck with meal planning yet, having a spot on your planner could be a simple way to add it to your routine.
+If you haven’t stuck with meal planning yet, having a spot on your planner could be an easy way for you to stick with a meal planning routine.

 Living Well Planner Cons